mpenet/alia/docs/intro.md

 There is a single function that allows you to do that: `alia/execute`.

-This function supports a number of options, but the simplest example of its use wuold look like this:
+This function supports a number of options, but the simplest example of its use would look like this:

 ```clojure
 (alia/execute session "SELECT * FROM foo;")